git-lfs/git-lfs/docs/spec.md

 * Write the pointer file to STDOUT.

 Note that the `clean` filter does not push the file to the server.
-Use the `git media sync` command to do that.
+Use the `git hawser sync` command to do that.

 The `smudge` filter runs as files are being checked out from the Git repository to the working directory.
 Git sends the content of the Git blob as STDIN, and